-At the IWF Executive Board Meeting held on 2 April 2017, the IWF accepted this Anti-Doping Policy which is based on the revised 2015 World Anti-Doping Code (the "Code").
-This Anti-Doping Policy is adopted and implemented in accordance with IWF's responsibilities under the Code, and in furtherance of IWF's continuing efforts to eradicate doping in sport.
+The IWF Executive Board accepted these Anti-Doping Rules which are based on the revised 2015 World Anti-Doping Code (the "Code") on 2 April 2017 and 23 May 2017.
+These Anti-Doping Rules are adopted and implemented in accordance with IWF's responsibilities under the Code, and in furtherance of IWF's continuing efforts to eradicate doping in sport.

-This Anti-Doping Policy is a set of sport rules governing the conditions under which sport is played.
-Aimed at enforcing anti-doping principles in a global and harmonized manner, these rules are distinct in nature from criminal and civil laws, and are not intended to be subject to or limited by any national requirements and legal standards applicable to criminal or civil proceedings.
-When reviewing the facts and the law of a given case, all courts, arbitral tribunals and other adjudicating bodies should be aware of and respect the distinct nature of this Anti-Doping Policy implementing the Code and the fact that these rules represent the consensus of a broad spectrum of stakeholders around the world as to what is necessary to protect and ensure fair sport.
+These Anti-Doping Rules are sport rules governing the conditions under which sport is played.
+Aimed at enforcing anti-doping principles in a global and harmonized manner, they are distinct in nature from criminal and civil laws, and are not intended to be subject to or limited by any national requirements and legal standards applicable to criminal or civil proceedings.
+When reviewing the facts and the law of a given case, all courts, arbitral tribunals and other adjudicating bodies should be aware of and respect the distinct nature of these Anti-Doping Rules implementing the Code and the fact that these rules represent the consensus of a broad spectrum of stakeholders around the world as to what is necessary to protect and ensure fair sport.

-FUNDAMENTAL RATIONALE FOR THE CODE AND IWF'S ANTI-DOPING POLICY
+FUNDAMENTAL RATIONALE FOR THE CODE AND IWF'S ANTI-DOPING RULES